 When Is It?

 On Jan.
 31, 2021, the 63rd GRAMMY Awards will be happening, rain or shine, COVID-19 vaccine or not.
-Because the show is still months away, whether or not there will be a live audience or red carpet will be determined and revealed closer to the big day, as the health and safety of artists, guests, crew and staff is always front of mind during every GRAMMYs, so, logistically, things will be a little different this year.
+The health and safety of artists, guests, crew and staff is always front of mind during every GRAMMYs, so, logistically, things will be a little different this year.

 How Can I Watch?